alessiodevoto/NeMo-Skills/docs/tutorials/posts/omr-inference.md

 ### Preparing the Calibration Dataset for FP8 Quantization

-For FP8 quantization, a small calibration dataset is essential.
+For FP8 quantization, a small calibration dataset representative of inference data is essential.
 We'll use a subset of the `OpenMathReasoning` dataset to create it.
 Save the following as `prepare_calibration_data.py`:

 ```python
 import os